taurusilver7/spotify-2.0/README.md

 A streaming and media service providing application powered by next js. v.12 for playlist creation and playback functionality.git

-> Spotify API for fetching playlists from the genuine article and control music playback
+> Spotify API for fetching playlists from the genuine article and control music playback.<br />
-> Persistant user login with nextauth and spotify authentication service. (including accessing & refreshing oAuth JWT tokens)
+> Persistant user login with nextauth and spotify authentication service. (including accessing & refreshing oAuth JWT tokens)<br />
-> tailwind css for a responsive UI styling.
+> Tailwind css for a responsive UI styling.
 > Next.js v.12.0.0 middleware to handle authenticated user access. (v.12 offers server rendered components)
 > Learn Debounce to prevent from spamming the API.
 > Recoil instead of Redux for state management. (when switching playlists and songs)

-# Build
+## Build

 - Create a project with tailwindcss template command.
 - Refactor the starter template in the index.js